rorycl/gopg-anonymiser/README.md

 `pg_dump` command, which uses row delete and column replacement filters set out in a settings toml file.

+The tool takes advantage of the structure of `COPY` lines in dump files, that is those between a `COPY public.users (...column list...)
+FROM stdin;` and a `\.` terminating line, to separate the lines into columns and to either remove lines or replace the columns specified.

 ## Overview

 The anonymiser can be used in a chain of pipes using `pg_dump` or